What we do

 - conciliation by the Commission; and

-- a hearing at the Queensland Civil and Administrative Tribunal where conciliation is unsuccessful.
+- a hearing at the Queensland Industrial Relations Commission (for work-related complaints), or the Queensland Civil and Administrative Tribunal (for all other complaints) where conciliation is unsuccessful.

 We resolve complaints using the conciliation process which is confidential, free and impartial.

-- Courses for business, government, institutions and organisations are offered Brisbane and major regional centres throughout the year.
+- courses for business, government, institutions, and organisations in Brisbane and major regional centres throughout the year.

-- Customised sessions to suit particular industries or workplaces can be arranged.
+- customised sessions to suit particular industries or workplaces.